 Research also suggests that malfunctioning microglia may interfere with the generation of new neurons in the hippocampus and that this may be closely linked to the development of depressive disorders.

-Depression, Microglia And Animal Studies :
+Depression, Microglia, And Animal Studies :

-Indeed, the hypothesis that malfunctioning microglia may interfere with the generation of new neurons in the hippocampus which may, in turn, give rise to depressive disorders has been supported by studies of mice; when HEALTHY microglia are reintroduced into the brains of mice which have been induced into a depressive state their depressive symptoms ameliorate.
+Indeed, the hypothesis that malfunctioning microglia may interfere with the generation of new neurons in the hippocampus which may, in turn, give rise to depressive disorders has been supported by studies of mice; when HEALTHY microglia are reintroduced into the brains of mice that have been induced into a depressive state their depressive symptoms ameliorate.

 Implications For Treatment Of Depression In Humans :